Rupeshbhardwaj002/MIIA_Pothole_Image_Classification_SouthAfrica/README.md

 Recall: Measures correctly predicted potholes over all actual potholes

-Results are saved and visualized in notebooks/ folder.
+Results are saved and visualized in the notebooks/ folder.

-Results
+## Results

 High accuracy in detecting potholes in South African road images

 Confusion matrix and classification report generated for model analysis

 Include sample images of predictions or graphs here if possible.

-Future Work
+## Future Work

 Expand dataset with more diverse road conditions

 Implement real-time pothole detection using video feeds

 Experiment with transfer learning using pre-trained CNN models

-License
-This project is licensed under the MIT License – see the LICENSE file for details.